gventino/bloom-filter-go/README.md

 ## Key Features

 - **Extreme Performance**: Communication via Unix Sockets for near-instantaneous IPC.
-- **Simple API**: Intuitive client interface for operations like SET, GET, and DELETE.
+- **Simple API**: Intuitive client interface for operations like ADD and EXISTS
 - **Lightweight and Minimal**: Written in pure Go, with no external dependencies.

 ## Why use Unix Sockets?